 Now presented in another, even more expensive combination of materials, the updated Baume & Mercier Two-Tone Linea 10073 combines solid 18-karat rose gold and high-grade stainless steel.

 The vintage-styled Baume & Mercier Capeland Flyback Chronograph (refs.
-M0A10006 & M0A10007) collection from the Swiss-based watchmaking brand is a modern re-interpretation of the classic “monopusher” design from 1948.
-I am positive that this version of the Capeland will appeal to many representatives of the generation of baby boomers looking for a nice “classic” chronograph at a relatively affordable price.
-What could be even more exciting (for the brand,) there is a good chance that some of the brand’s younger customers would want one of these timekeepers, too, thanks for its impeccable finish, elegant exterior design and, of course, good mechanism made by La Joux-Perret: the brand’s new source of mechanical calibers.
+M0A10006 & M0A10007) collection is a modern re-interpretation of the classic “monopusher” design from 1948.
+This version will appeal to many representatives of the generation of baby boomers looking for a nice “classic” chronograph at a relatively affordable price.
+What could be even more exciting (for the brand,) there is a good chance that some of the brand’s younger customers would want one of these timekeepers, too, thanks to its impeccable finish, elegant exterior design, and, of course, the good mechanism made by La Joux-Perret: the brand’s new source of mechanical calibers.

 Right in time for the holiday shopping season, Baume & Mercier will hit the stores with a new limited-edition William Baume Jumping Hour (ref.
 M0A08857, also known as ref.
 8857).
 It is what it is: a dressy automatic watch featuring a not so common jumping hour complication.
 What’s even more exciting about this timepiece is that this is a true limited-edition model: with just a handful of individually numbered devices to ever be released, there is a good chance that it will become a rarity in no time at all.